markgw/pimlico/docs/wishlist.rst

 - Bundle Pimlico Java code as jars, so user doesn't need to compile.
 Dead easy - just add jar target to ant builds and check in resulting jars
+- Reconsider TarredCorpus as the common dataset format.
+There's no obvious advantage over just grouping documents in directories, which has the advantage of allowing freer parallelization.
+However, this might run into filesystem trouble where there's a very large number of docs in a corpus (many inodes in subdirectories)
+- Or consider parallelizing at the archive level: allow TarredCorpus to iterate over specific archives, then send each archive off to be processed in parallel, meaning we can write files linearly within an archive, but have many (roughly equally sized) archives going at once

 *I'll add to this list as I think of things...*